Tick Identification

 Lone Star Tick

-The Lone Star Tick can be found throughout Virginia but usually lives in areas below 1,600 ft. in elevation.
-This tick is an aggressive biter and has the potential to transmit serious diseases such as Ehrlichiosis and Rocky Mountain Spotted Fever.
+The Lone Star tick can be found throughout Virginia but usually lives in areas below 1,600 ft. in elevation.
+This tick is an aggressive biter and has the potential to transmit serious diseases such as ehrlichiosis and Rocky Mountain spotted fever, and can cause Alpha-gal Syndrome.
 The adult female is best recognized by a white dot, or “lone star,” on the center of her back.